COVID-19 Frequently Asked Questions

 Do you offer a payment plan for ticket packages?

 Yes!
 The Chiefs offer a 0% interest payment plan for all ticket packages.
 Standard payment plans are invoiced in six equal monthly payments, but payment plans are flexible to provide the best service possible to all ticket package holders.
-Contact your ticket account executive to take advantage!
+Contact us to learn more.

 Will there be changes to the Spokane Arena due to COVID-19?